RI-SE/smirk/docs/System Requirements Specification.md

 </table>

 # 1 Introduction
 This system requirements specification (SRS) contains the system requirements for SMIRK – a pedestrian automatic emergency braking (PAEB) system that relies on machine learning (ML).
 SMIRK is an advanced driver-assistance system (ADAS), intended to act as one of several systems supporting the driver in the dynamic driving task, i.e., all the real-time operational and tactical functions required to operate a vehicle in on-road traffic.
 SMIRK, including the accompanying safety case, is developed with full transparancy under an open-source software (OSS) license.
 We develop SMIRK as a demonstrator in a simulated environment provided by ESI Pro-SiVIC.

 ## 1.1 Purpose ##
-SMIRK assists the driver on country roads by performing emergency braking in the case of an imminent collision with a pedestrian.
+The SMIRK *product goal* is to assist the driver on country roads by performing emergency braking in the case of an imminent collision with a pedestrian.
 The level of automation offered by SMIRK corresponds to SAE Level 1 - Driver Assistance, i.e., "the driving mode-specific execution by a driver assistance system of either steering or acceleration/deceleration."
 SMIRK is developed with a focus on evolvability, thus future versions might include steering and thus comply with SAE Level 2.

-This document provides the foundation for the SMIRK minimum viable product (MVP).
+This document provides the foundation for the SMIRK minimum viable product (MVP), i.e., an implementation limited to a highly restricted operational design domain (ODD).

+The *project goal* of the SMIRK development endeavor, as part of the research project SMILE3, is twofold.
+First, the project team will benefit substantially from having a concrete example of ADAS development as a basis for discussion.
+We will all learn how challenging it is to perform safety case development for ML-based perception systems by practically doing it for the SMIRK MVP.
+Nothing can substitute the experience of a hands-on engineering effort.
+Second, SMIRK will be provided as a completely open research protoype that can be used as a case under study in future research studies.
+As we keep expanding the ODD beyond the MVP limitations, the SMIRK ADAS can be used to study various aspects of AI engineering.
+For our subsequent research projects, we expect to primarily study the efficiency and effectiveness of various solution proposals related to software testing, verification, and validation.

 ## 1.2 Document Conventions ##
 This document largely follows the structure proposed in [IEEE 830-1998 - IEEE Recommended Practice for Software Requirements Specifications](https://standards.ieee.org/standard/830-1998.html) and the [template](https://www.modernanalyst.com/Resources/Templates/tabid/146/ID/497/Karl-Wiegers-Software-Requirements-Specification-SRS-Template.aspx) provided by Wiegers.
 While the standard has been replaced by [ISO/IEC/IEEE 29148:2011](https://www.iso.org/standard/45171.html), the old standard serves the SMIRK development well.